oemof-solph model with variable partload efficiency

 oemof-solph model with variable partload efficiency#

 The final modification in our energy system model is to implement the load dependent variable COP.
 To do that we can use the OffsetConverter.
 This component requires different input compared to our previous implementations.
 Instead of a conversion factor connecting input with output as shown in eq.
-(8), we define a slope and an offset (eq.
-(9)).
+(8), we define a slope \(m\) and a normed offset \(E_0\).
+By setting the reference to the heat output of the heat pump, the compressor power can be determined from the slope and the offset following eq.
+(9).
 This also changes the overall efficiency value in an interesting way per eq.
 (10): We have nonlinear efficiency in a linear model.
 We can visualize the effect in Fig. 20.
 For that we load the TESPy results and plot the compressor power and COP over the heat production.

 Fig. 20 Compressor power and COP as function of the heat pump heat production at 7 °C.#